rom-rb/rom-rb.org/source/contribute.html.md

 Install [ROM](https://github.com/rom-rb/rom) and [its dependencies](/status) and try it out in an existing project.

-Experiment with a [new Rails project](/tutorials/todo-app-with-rails) based on ROM.

 Dive deeper into the ROM ecosystem by writing an adapter for a new data source.

 ## Community